rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

 }
 ```

 This isn't maximally efficient -- it's introducing an arbitrary phasing into her work -- but at least it doesn't cause timeouts.
-Going forward, she tries to remember never to do a m"nested `await`" like this.
+Going forward, she tries to remember never to do a "nested `await`" like this.
 Buffering up work into a `FuturesUnordered` becomes a pattern she finds herself using throughout the codebase.

 ## 🤔 Frequently Asked Questions